-North Area (North Gateway, Penn Daw, Beacon/Groveton)
+North Area (North Gateway, Penn Daw, Beacon/Groveton

-- i.
-Use of a variety of materials, combined with creative use of colors, is encouraged. - ii.
-Materials should be compatible with contemporary architectural features and may include stone, metal, wood, stucco, brick and related claddings. - iii.
-Façade treatments can incorporate limited use of motifs and ornamentation on building façades provided that such use fits with contemporary architectural styles and elements.
+- Façades should generally reflect a greater variety of materials and a creative use of color. - ii.
+Materials should be compatible with contemporary architectural features and may include stone, metal, wood, stucco, brick and related claddings. - Façade treatments can incorporate limited use of motifs and ornamentation on building façades provided that such use fits with contemporary architectural styles and elements.